LuckyDogzyc/ComboFighter/README.md

 4. Open a cmd and find the location of the python folder.
 5. use command: python generator.py    ##this line generate the initial values for the actions
 6. use command: python test2_start_up.py

+Customize:
+Population size: If you want to change the population size of the genetic algorithm.
+Change the self.popSize and popSize parameters in GeneticAI, IdleAI, and generator.py.
+You also need to set the run arguments -r to the new X